The FAQs can also be downloaded as a large print PDF here.

 Yes, as long as you're happy to share the Prize equally!

-Can I stipulate who directs, performs in or otherwise contributes to the production of my play if I win?
+Can I control who directs, performs in or otherwise contributes to the production of my play if I win?

 You can't stipulate it but you can ask.
-As producers, we always reserve the right to select the creative team and cast, subject to the writer's approval, but we're always happy to take suggestions.
+As producers, we reserve the right to select the creative team and cast, subject to the writer's approval, but we're always happy to take suggestions.
 If we did agree that you or someone you know could direct/star in/design etc the play, then it would be because we believed you or they were genuinely the best person to do so.
+If we don’t think that, then we won’t agree.
 Our goal is simply to ensure the best artists make your script come alive.

 How will entries be assessed?

-Entries are read anonymously throughout.
-We have three reading rounds, which culminate with all readers voting in a blind ballot for the shortlist and winner.
-This ensures that a wide range of experiences, backgrounds and tastes inform our final decision, and that all readers have an equal say (we don't do celeb-heavy judging panels.
-We just don't.)
+Entries are read anonymously.
+We have three reading rounds, which culminate with readers voting in a blind ballot for the shortlist and winner.
+This ensures that a wide range of experiences, backgrounds and tastes inform our final decision, and that all readers have an equal say (we don't do celebrity judges or invite reviewers to join the panel.
+We just don't – even though it would be an easy way to generate stars, it wouldn’t be true to our ethos.)

 Who is on your reading team?